ringmaster/Sn/ACTIVITYPUB.md

 - [Contributing](#contributing)
 - [Resources](#resources)

+**Note for Contributors**: This application is designed to be completely self-contained and must work with both local files and virtual filesystem (git mode).
+Do not create external scripts or utilities that require direct filesystem access, as they will not work in git mode where files are stored in a virtual filesystem only accessible to the running application.
+All recovery and maintenance operations should be implemented as built-in commands accessible via the main `sn` binary.

 ## Features

 - **Actor Profile**: Each user becomes an ActivityPub actor that can be discovered and followed